Flying-Toast/swift-sucks/README.md

-# swift-sucks
+# Swift Sucks
-Specific examples of swift sucking even more than usual.
+Specific examples of swift sucking even more than usual:

 # Stupid enum syntax
 ```Swift